 VA mortgage loans and refinance loans usually require the borrower to certify that they are using the home as their primary residence.
 With a VA IRRRL this requirement is different-you only need to certify that the home was the primary residence when you were paying on the original note.

 VA IRRRL Loan Limits

-The Department of Veterans Affairs does not cap how much you are permitted to borrow with a VA refinance loan, but there are limits “on the amount of liability VA can assume, which usually affects the amount of money an institution will lend you” according to the VA.
-VA loan guaranty limits, as they are known in the industry, are set by county.
+The Department of Veterans Affairs does not cap how much you are permitted to borrow with a VA refinance loan, but there are limits “on the amount of liability VA can assume, which usually affects the amount of money an institution will lend you,” according to the VA.

 VA IRRRL Loan Terms

 Your VA IRRRL may offer you the chance to move from a 30-year mortgage to a 15-year loan with a corresponding difference in interest rates.
 While the rate you are offered on a 15-year mortgage may be lower than a 30-year loan, the rise in monthly mortgage payments could be more than you can afford.
 It is very important to run the numbers and study the results before you commit to switching from a 30-year loan to a 15-year mortgage.
 Don’t assume your payments will still be as low as they are now when cutting the loan term in half.